Rachel Kyte is Vice President for Sustainable Development at the World Bank. Her solution to climate change? Carbon markets. No surprises there, then.

 Funnily enough, a few days before Kyte posted her opinion piece on the World Bank’s website, Bloomberg interviewed Alex Kossoy, a senior financial specialist at the Bank.
 Kossoy explained that this year the World Bank will replace its annual “State and Trends of the Carbon Market” report which calculated the value and size of the global carbon market.
 Instead, the Bank will publish a new publication called, “Mapping the Carbon Pricing Initiatives”, at this year’s Carbon Expo in Barcelona.

-Last year, in its Carbon Market the Bank claimed that carbon markets were increasing in size, but a large part of the trade was due to “hedging, portfolio adjustments, profit taking, and arbitrage”.
+Last year, in its report about carbon markets the Bank claimed that carbon markets were increasing in size, but a large part of the trade was due to “hedging, portfolio adjustments, profit taking, and arbitrage”.
 The trade in CDM credits (CERs) in 2011 fell to its lowest value since 2004.

 This year, the markets are looking so bad that the Bank can’t fudge the figures.
 So it’s just stopping reporting them.
 Bloomberg reported Kossoy as saying that, “A quantitative analysis of the market would be more risky as several of the contracts in the market have been terminated after the oversupply.”
 Even on their own terms carbon markets aren’t working.